 - +44 (0)131 650 4463

 - Islam in Europe, gender, politics of multiculturalism, Somali diaspora, public religion, Islamic authority and leadership, subjectivity, sociology and anthropology of Islam, sociology and anthropology of Britain, migration

 Giulia Liberatore is a Leverhulme Early Career Fellow at Sociology, Islamic and Middle Eastern Studies, and the Alwaleed Centre working on a project on female Islamic scholarship and guidance in the UK.
 She is also currently developing an Honours and MSc course on Muslims in Europe for the 2018/19 academic year.

 Between 2014-16 Giulia worked at the Centre on Migration, Policy and Society (COMPAS), University of Oxford first as a Research Officer on the Diaspora engagement in war-torn societies project, as part of the Oxford Diasporas Programme (2014), and subsequently as a Leverhulme Fellow (2015-16).
 During this time she also taught courses in anthropology, migration, and gender.
-She is currently a COMPAS Research Affiliate, editor of the COMPAS Working Papers, and a Bryan Warren Junior Research Fellow at Linacre College.

 Aside from her academic work, Giulia is a Trustee for the charity Kayd Somali Arts and Culture which organises the annual Somali Week Festival.

 Liberatore, G. (2017) Somali, Muslim, British: Striving in Securitized Britain, Bloomsbury Academic (LSE Monographs on Social Anthropology)